aa-ahmed-aa/nest-auth-postgres/README.md

 $ docker compose up --build

-$ open http://localhost:4040 #to open adminer and visualize the database
+$ open http://localhost:4040 # To open adminer and visualize the database

 $ open http://localhost:3000 # To start sending some requests